Katolus/awesome-data-engineering/README.md

   - [cayley](https://github.com/cayleygraph/cayley) - An open-source graph database.
 Google.
   - [Snappydata](https://github.com/SnappyDataInc/snappydata) - SnappyData: OLTP + OLAP Database built on Apache Spark.
   - [TimescaleDB](https://www.timescale.com/) - Built as an extension on top of PostgreSQL, TimescaleDB is a time-series SQL database providing fast analytics, scalability, with automated data management on a proven storage engine.
+  - [DuckDB](https://duckdb.org/) - DuckDB is a fast in-process analytical database that has zero external dependencies, runs on Linux/macOS/Windows, offers a rich SQL dialect, and is free and extensible.

 ## Data Comparison